What’s ahead for the automotive sector?

 Consumers in mature markets are starting to view vehicle ownership as a costly nuisance rather than a personal convenience.
 With an array of public transportation options plus e-hailing and carsharing services, even the most avid drivers are abandoning their wheels in favor of multi-modal journeys.
 To stay profitable, OEMs will need to step away from product sales and start providing services.

 The good news is that OEMs already have the prerequisites to triumph in the MaaS sector: embedded connectivity, decreasing costs of electrified vehicles, and major breakthroughs in autonomous driving.

-This whitepaper by Intellias shares how an interplay of these trends is shaping the shared mobility market and laying the foundations for the MaaS platforms of the future — platforms that will drive additional profit for OEMs.
+Download the whitepaper to discover how these trends are shaping the shared mobility market and laying the foundations for the MaaS platforms of the future — platforms that will drive additional profit for OEMs.

 Key topics in this paper: